-Long Term Expected

-Asset Class Rate of Return
+Long Term Expected Rate of Return

-Diversified Assets 0.2%
+0.2%

-Equity 5.2%
+5.2%

-Real Assets 0.6%
+0.6%

-Fixed Income 0.4%
+0.4%

-Return 6.5%
+6.5%

-Inflation 2.6%
+2.6%

-Return w/ Inflation 9.1%
+9.1%

-Risk Adjustment (1.5%)
+(1.5%)

-Total Expected Arithmetic Nominal Return 7.6%
+7.6%

 The projection of cash flows used to determine the discount rate assumed that City contributions will be made at rates equal to the actuarially determined contribution rates.
 Projections of the Plan's fiduciary net position have indicated that it is expected to be sufficient to make projected benefit payments for current Plan members.
 The actuarial liability, normal cost, and expected benefit payments were projected for the remaining lifetimes of the closed group population as of December 31, 2022.
 An expected contribution rate is calculated each year based on the current funding policy.
 The long-term expected rate of return used for funding purposes in the December 31, 2022 actuarial reports was 6.75 percent.